SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 ## Prerequisite

 To install Arch Linux, indeed the best way to learn is Arch Wiki.
 But , for newbies, the official guide will be little tough to understand especially if you want to install on a btrfs file system or maybe a different kernel.
-This is why I won't be explaining everything in details.
+This is why I won't be explaining everything in details and my guide is specifically for **intermediate users**.

+{{< admonition danger >}}

+If your intention is blindly copy paste commands from this guide or Arch wiki without understanding anything things may not work the way you want.
+So I highly recommend you to install any other distro.
+You can try,
+- [Manjaro Linux] - complete newbies to learn things around and recommended for stability.
+- [EndeavourOS] - it's more like graphical arch installer and highly recommended!

+{{< /admonition >}}